JeanChristopheM/progressive-enhancement/README.md

 # Welcome

-I am currently in the process of transforming a txt document in html.
+This exercice was asking of us to transform a txt document in html with proper semantics.